siwar003/Levcell-Caged-cAMP/Protocol.md

 ## Section 5.7: Sample Processing (Shared Protocol for Phases 4–5)

 1. **Quench:** Merge quench droplet (SDC/Tris-based lysis-denaturation buffer with TCEP/CAA for simultaneous reduction/alkylation) directly into the stimulated droplet at the programmed time.
+Refer to EasyPhos buffer.
-2. **Transfer:** Aspirate the merged droplet into a low-protein-binding tube or directly onto a nanoPOTS-type processing chip.
+2. **Transfer:** Aspirate the merged droplet into a low-protein-binding tube or directly onto a nanoPOTS-type processing chip for phospho-peptide enrichment and TMT-labeling steps.
+Otherwise, transfer digests directly into pre-equilibrated Evotips.
+3. To prevent SDC precipitation during digestion quenching (addition of formic acid), add 50-100% isopropanol to solubilize the SDC then quench; however, since the organic solvent concentration now is too high for efficient peptide binding to C18 in Evotips, dilute in water 0.1% FA (solvent A) and load onto evotips; run a quick control experiment to test different concentrations and compare protein yield.
-3. **Digestion:** Trypsin/LysC, overnight, 37 °C, following standard SDC-compatible workflow (acid precipitation of SDC before or after digestion per your chosen protocol variant).
+4. **Digestion:** Trypsin, overnight, 37 °C, following standard SDC-compatible workflow.
-4. **Desalting:** Evotip.
+5. **Desalting:** Evotip loading.
-5. **Phase 4 only — labeling and enrichment:** TMTpro labeling per manufacturer protocol scaled to peptide amount; Fe-IMAC or TiO₂ phosphopeptide enrichment on pooled multiplex.
+6. **Phase 4 only — labeling and enrichment:** TMTpro labeling per manufacturer protocol scaled to peptide amount; Fe-IMAC or TiO₂ phosphopeptide enrichment on pooled multiplex.
-6. **Phase 5 — no enrichment:** spike heavy PRM standards for the targeted peptide panel prior to LC-MS injection.
+7. **Phase 5 — no enrichment:** spike heavy PRM standards for the targeted peptide panel prior to LC-MS injection.
-7. **LC-MS/MS:** nanoflow LC coupled to Orbitrap or equivalent; DIA for Phase 4, scheduled PRM for Phase 5.
+8. **LC-MS/MS:** nanoflow LC coupled to Orbitrap or equivalent; DIA for Phase 4, scheduled PRM for Phase 5.